-This article is about Overseas Service Chevrons and how they can help you to research a soldier who served in the First World War.
-I have also written other guides to help you research soldiers who served in the British Army:
+This article on the overseas service chevrons will explain what they were, how a soldier qualified for them and how they can help you to research a soldier who served in the British Army during the First World War.
+This is just one of dozens of guides to help you research soldiers:

 The wearing of Overseas Service Chevrons was authorised by Army Order 4 of 1918 published on 20 December 1917:

 His Majesty the King has been graciously pleased to approve of the award of chevrons to denote service overseas undertaken since 4th August 1914…

 The chevrons will be of two colours, red and blue.
 The first chevron, if earned on or before December 31 1914, will be red: if earned on or after January 1 1915 it will be blue…

 The entire transcription can be found at the bottom of this page which sets out who was eligible and how they qualified.
 In photographs, overseas service chevrons will appear on a soldier’s lower right sleeve, with each chevron indicating one years service overseas.
 By counting the number of overseas service chevrons (you may need that magnifying glass!) you will be able to estimate how long a soldier served overseas.
 They are also useful for dating photographs as the chevrons weren’t authorised until December 1917 and were discontinued in 1922.
 If a soldier was wearing an overseas service chevron, then at least a medal index card and corresponding medal roll will be available for them.
 This was due to the fact that to qualify for at least one medal during the war, a British soldier had to serve outside of Britain and Ireland.
 There won’t always be a service record available as many were destroyed but there will be at least two medal records, or three depending on which medals they qualified for.

 A photograph of Frank Pearce, my uncle’s great uncle who died of disease on 2 February 1919.
 Two of his brothers also died of disease, also after the war.
 On his right arm are four overseas service chevrons.